International Departures At Melbourne Airport

 Once checked-in, passengers can then proceed to the Customs and Border Protection screening point.

-» Show me Customs and Border Protection on the Interactive Map.
+» Show me Customs and Border Protection on a map.

 Passengers are advised to proceed to Customs and Border Protection at least 90 minutes before their scheduled departure time.